jacobpeterson2012/sf-http-outbound-framework/README.md

 ```

 To enable with or without mock custom metad data settings can be set - MockHTTPSetting__mdt
+The current example loads a mock response from a staic resource when method and endpoint pattern match.

 In this example the common EKSHttpSecuritySetter - this is common is based on a common named credentail for this org which as all outbound integrations should go through the same integration layer.